ArifPapam/TensegrityRep/README.md

-# TensegrityRep

-TENSEGRITY REPRESENTATION OBJECT MODEL FOR BIOMOLECULES
+# TENSEGRITY REPRESENTATION OBJECT MODEL FOR BIOMOLECULES
 This is a particle simulation of biomolecular objects using Tensegrity representation method.
 A 3D simulation based on DirectX 12.
 It supports virtual reality (VR) interface based on openVR SDK, Leap Motion controller, and a custom-built hand haptic rendering device.

 Doctoral thesis title: Tensegrity representation of static elastic model for large-scale biomolecules in an interactive haptic virtual reality environment.